ManuPueyUba/ManuPueyUba/README.md

 - 👋 Hi, I’m @Manuel Pueyrredon
 - 🏫 I'm Currently in 3rd year of Informatics Engineering at UBA (Universidad de Buenos Aires), Argentina.
 - 👀 I’m interested in Software Development, Problem Solving, AI
-- 🌱 I’m currently learning Java, Object-oriented paradigm,
+- 🌱 I’m currently learning Java, Object-oriented paradigm, Operative Systems (OS), Requirements Engineering
 - 💞️ I’m looking to collaborate on any project you have
 - 📫 How to reach me manupuey03@gmail.com
 - ⚡ Fun fact: I, love to travel, meet new people and ski